MrAsd2k2/GettingAndCleaningDataProject/CodeBook.md

 All the feature related to means and standard deviations from the original set were kept because explicitely mandated by the project requirements, therefore *measures related to columns labelled as "*meanFreq*" were included in the final "tidy" table as well*.

 To aid potential end-users integrating the final results in more complex projects and to improve the compatibility with the original data scheme, *the labels of the selected features were not changed* compared to the list supplied by the authors of the research in the "feature.txt" file.
-Nevertheless, the following variables all represent the _mean_ of a set of measurements for each subject and activity.
+Nevertheless, the following variables all represent the _mean_ of a set of measurements for each subject and activity therefore their values represents a further aggregation of values compared to the original records.

 * _tBodyAcc-mean()-X_: signed floating point
 * _tBodyAcc-mean()-Y_: signed floating point